 ** Asterix suggests that the smitten Obelix go visit Panacea at her father's house.
-Obelix bashfully kicks a full-grown tree...knocking it over.
+Obelix bashfully kicks a full-grown tree... again, knocking it over.
 This is funny in itself, but the cherry on top is that the tree is where Cacofonix's ''house'' is.

-** While trying to join the Roman legion (long story) Obelix beats up a Roman patrol that Asterix only wanted to question.
+** While trying to join/infiltrate the Roman legion to find Panacea's lost fiancé, Obelix beats up a Roman patrol that Asterix only wanted to question.
 Asterix chides him for not being polite.
 Later Asterix loses his temper with a stubborn guard and punches him skyward.
 For the rest of the book Obelix uses "being polite" as a euphemism for beating up the Romans.

 ** Anything involving Ptenisnet, the Egyptian tourist drafted into the Roman army who spends the entire rest of the book still blissfully convinced he's on a package tour.
 On the sea voyage to northern Africa, he follows every comment by the sergeant with hieroglyphs translating as "Old hairy [body part that rhymes with the sergeant's last word]".
-When the sergeant tells the legionaries that when they get to port, they'll all get their "tot of rum", he cuts off the obvious follow-up from Ptenisnet by shouting, "And if that Egyptian speaks another hieroglyph I will personally come over there and punch him in the nose!"
+When the sergeant tells the legionaries that when they get to port, they'll all get their "tot of rum", he cuts off the obvious follow-up from Ptenisnet by shouting, "And if that Egyptian speaks another hieroglyph I will personally throw him overboard!"

 ** The battle between the armies of Caesar and Scipio.
 The two armies end up completely entangled as a result of conflicting orders from the various officers, to the point that one of the tortoises has soldiers from both Caesar and Scipio's armies in it, and no-one knows which is which.
 Scipio finally surrenders simply because he can't make sense of what is happening on the battlefield.